liquidev/liquidev/README.md

 # It's me

 - Games, audio, programming languages, and graphics are my jam
-- I code in Rust, Lua, Nim, Zig, C, and a few other languages
+- I code in Rust, Lua, Nim, Zig, C, C++, and a few other languages
 - I'm a Linux enthusiast and [ricer](https://github.com/liquidev/rice-archive)
 - I speak English and Polish
 - I care for your RAM and CPU usage

-## Philosophy

-Here's a rough set of views I have on programming.

-- You're manipulating data, so focus on data.
-- Avoid boilerplate, keep it simple, stupid.
-- Take YAGNI to the extreme.
-Don't need that getter right now?
-Don't create it.
-- Efficiency is key.
-Users don't like load times, and neither do I like my 1 Mbps internet.
-- The Web is inefficient.
-Stand out from that crowd.
-- UX above all else.
-Aesthetics and usability have equal priority.
-- Don't make the user plow through pages of settings, provide sensible defaults.
-- **Have fun in an otherwise overly serious world.**

 ## Portfolio